 Early in his career, John was told by an employer if there had to be a choice between selecting two potential employees, he could consider the following: If one prospect has great prior experience and a terrible attitude, and the alternate prospect has limited experience but a positive and realistic attitude, select the employee with the best attitude.
 The person with the best attitude will obtain experience while the other prospect will seldom acquire a more positive attitude.
 Despite working to employ members with positive traits on their leadership team, it occasionally occurs that a less than suitable employee is given employment.

 Associated General Contractor (AGC) had been working to assemble funding for a UAA endowed faculty position, but after working on the project for several years, limited financial progress had occurred.
 Jeff Callahan, then a construction management professor at UAA, suggested that since John and Lynn Ann had contributed almost all of the funding for the endowed faculty position, that the funding become a scholarship fund to be named the C. John Eng Construction Management Scholarship.
 John reminded Jeff that his favorite teammate and best friend was his wife and that any prior success either of them enjoyed was in great part because of the encouragement they provided each other.
 As a result, John suggested that the scholarship should be connected to each of their names.
 The scholarship was created in response to a proposal initiated by Jeff Callahan that both John and Lynn Ann believed would be beneficial to all concerned parties.

-It is John and Lynn Ann’s hope that scholarship recipients are noted for worthwhile achievements that may not have been possible without the help and encouragement offered by such a scholarship.
-They also offer encouragement in suggesting reading materials, continuing education opportunities and the development of positive life-enhancing relationships.
+It was John and Lynn Ann’s hope that scholarship recipients are noted for worthwhile achievements that may not have been possible without the help and encouragement offered by such a scholarship.